-Jorge B. Vargas Museum and Filipiniana Research Center: A center for Philippine art and culture, the Jorge B. Vargas Museum and Filipiniana Research Center’s (Vargas Museum) main thrusts are research, exhibition and education.
+Jorge B. Vargas Museum and Filipiniana Research Center.
+A center for Philippine art and culture, the Jorge B. Vargas Museum and Filipiniana Research Center’s (Vargas Museum) main thrusts are research, exhibition, and education.

 The museum was named after the Philippines’ first executive secretary.
-Vargas, a UP alumnus, donated to UP in 1978 his collection of artworks, stamps and coins, library, personal papers and memorabilia.
+In 1978, Vargas, a UP alumnus, donated to UP his collection of artworks, stamps and coins, library, personal papers, and memorabilia.